amfairley/adamiani/README.md

 <img src="docs/images/feature_about_us_title.png">
 </details>

-- Under the title is a video of the wedding ceremony which does not autoplay and has controls that the user can manipulate.
+- Under the title is a video of the wedding ceremony.
+This is set to not autoplay for best user experience and has controls that the user can manipulate.

 <details><summary>About Us Video</summary>
 <img src="docs/images/feature_about_us_video.png">